desmap/ale-sensible/README.md

 **Missing any settings that should be default?
 Open an issue or PR, I am happy to get your input!**

-FYI, ALE SENSIBLE started when ALE's creator recommended to create a dedicated plugin (which was also the right idea): https://github.com/w0rp/ale/issues/2178
+FYI, ALE SENSIBLE started when ALE's creator recommended to create a dedicated plugin after some discussion around the right defaults: https://github.com/w0rp/ale/issues/2178